arribada/LoraTracker/README.md

 ```
 name: gpsTracker
 description: gpsTracker
-id:... #look for the gateway_ID in the compose file
+id:... #look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
 server: gpsTracker
 location: #drag the pin to the current gateway location.
 This determens when the gps tracker is outside a parimeter and when to send alerts.
 ```